antzkr/Debian-13-Live-CD-USB/README.md

 The idea is for you to build (and customize) your own Live CD/USB bootable OS so you don't have to trust anybody else's distribution.
 You built it so you know what's in it.

 # RATIONALE
 This Live CD/USB bootable OS build is designed for secure work in an isolated environment, such as examining malicious code or crypto-currency managment offline.
-However this build was NOT designed to create an OS for anonymous web-browsing, masking IP locations, deep-web use etc. That is out of scope so I'd recommend using a different OS (hint: use Tails instead).
+However this build was NOT designed to create an OS for anonymous web-browsing, deep-web use etc. That is out of scope so I'd recommend using a different OS (hint: use Tails).

 Two boot parameters are available in Grub/EFI:
 - TORAM boot (USB can be removed)